-Matthew received his medical degree from the University of Nottingham and is now a surgical trainee based in Bath.
-He enjoys mountaineering and is currently preparing a Diploma in Mountain Medicine.
-While working in Kathmandu on an elective placement during his medical training, Mathew witnessed first-hand the work of the Nepal Ambulance Service and was impressed enough to return to Nepal to establish formal links with the NAS board of directors and create Friends of NAS UK.
-Matthew has previously run successful charity events for the Anthony Nolan Trust.
+Matthew received his medical degree from the University of Nottingham and is now a surgical registrar based in the South West.
+He enjoys mountaineering and holds the UIAA/IKAR Diploma in Mountain Medicine.
+While working in Kathmandu on an elective placement during his medical training, Mathew witnessed first-hand the work of the Nepal Ambulance Service and later returned to Nepal to establish formal links with the NAS board of directors.
+He later joined forces with Russ Pariseau and Nick Wilson to establish FoNAS.

 Dorien is a senior paediatric and neonatal intensive care nurse currently working at Great Ormond Street Hospital, London.
 She has an interest in the safe transfer of critically unwell children.
 Dorien visited Nepal in 2012 and fell in love with the country.

 Bernie is an experienced paramedic who also regularly trains paramedics.
 He has now visited Nepal on three occasions, including shortly following the earthquake in 2015.
 Bernie actively trains paramedics in Nepal.

 Dr Samira Green

 Samira is an Emergency Medicine and Anaesthesia registrar doctor living in London who has also visited Nepal.
 She has previously worked for multiple charities in grant application.
 Samira is also a developing world photographer.

 Academic Research & Development

 James is a junior Doctor based in London.
 He has a keen interest in pre-hospital medicine, having obtained aBSc in pre-hospital medicine from [institution] in [year].
 James undertook a Friends of NAS elective to Nepal in 2017, during which time he conducted baseline research.